-- Our low fibre, high sugar, processed food, nutrient poor, high calorie diet that feeds the wrong bacteria and yeast in the gut leading to a damaged ecosystem
+- Our low fibre, high sugar, processed food, nutrient poor, high calorie diet.
+This feeds the wrong bacteria and yeast in the gut leading to a damaged ecosystem

-- Overuse of medications that damage the gut or block normal digestive function, such as anti-inflammatories, antibiotics (it takes between 4 to 8 weeks depending on the species of beneficial bacteria to re-establish in the gut after taking antibiotics), acid blocking drugs, and steroids
+- Overuse of medications that damage the gut or block normal digestive function.
+These include anti-inflammatories, antibiotics, acid blocking drugs, and steroids.
+It takes between 4 to 8 weeks depending on the species of beneficial bacteria to re-establish in the gut after taking antibiotics.

 - Chronic low-grade infections or gut imbalances with overgrowth of bacteria in the small intestine, yeast overgrowth, parasites, or even more serious gut infections

-- Toxins damage the gut, such as mercury and mould toxins
+- Toxins that damage the gut, such as mercury and mould toxins

 - Lack of adequate digestive enzyme function, which can come from acid blocking medication use or zinc deficiency